Exabyte-io/documentation/docs/trash/example-simulations.md

 ## Electronic energies and wave functions

 Both electronic energies and wave functions are calculated concurrently.
 One can consult [getting started](../tutorials/dft/band-structure.md) to learn more.
-Example input files are given below.
+Example input files are given below:

 #### VASP